Sutherland leads Le Moyne against LIU after 23-point game - WTOP News

 New York; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Le Moyne visits the Long Island Sharks after Luke Sutherland scored 23 points in Le Moyne’s 75-67 win against the Stonehill Skyhawks.
+BOTTOM LINE: Le Moyne faces the Long Island Sharks after Luke Sutherland scored 23 points in Le Moyne’s 75-67 win against the Stonehill Skyhawks.

 The Sharks have gone 4-4 at home.
-LIU is 2-13 in games decided by 10 points or more.
+LIU has a 3-2 record in games decided by 3 points or fewer.

-LIU scores 66.6 points per game, 5.1 fewer points than the 71.7 Le Moyne gives up.
-Le Moyne’s 43.5% shooting percentage from the field this season is 2.2 percentage points lower than LIU has given up to its opponents (45.7%).
+LIU averages 66.6 points per game, 5.1 fewer points than the 71.7 Le Moyne allows.
+Le Moyne’s 43.5% shooting percentage from the field this season is 2.2 percentage points lower than LIU has allowed to its opponents (45.7%).

-TOP PERFORMERS: Tai Strickland is scoring 14.0 points per game with 4.1 rebounds and 2.6 assists for the Sharks.
-Tana Kopa is averaging 17.7 points over the past 10 games for LIU.
+TOP PERFORMERS: Tai Strickland is shooting 44.0% and averaging 14.0 points for the Sharks.
+Tana Kopa is averaging 3.1 made 3-pointers over the last 10 games for LIU.

-Mike Depersia is averaging 4.3 points, 3.6 assists and 1.8 steals for the Dolphins.
-Kaiyem Cleary is averaging 18.7 points over the last 10 games for Le Moyne.

 LAST 10 GAMES: Sharks: 3-7, averaging 71.5 points, 36.4 rebounds, 14.8 assists, 6.0 steals and 4.8 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 74.7 points per game.